 - If you love flowers, don’t miss the Auckland Wintergardens.
 Also free to enter, it is on the Auckland Domain, near the Auckland War Memorial Museum.

 - A visit to the rose gardens is just one of the many free things to do in Auckland.

-If you enjoyed the Parnell Rose Gardens, please share it on social media, including Pinterest:
+If you enjoyed these images, please share it on social media, including Pinterest: